datanav/docs/technical/tripletex-wix.rst

 ---------------------------------
 Before any synchronization can take place, a link between a Tripletex Customer and a Wix Members must be established.

-A new Wix Members will be created from a Tripletex Customer if it is connected to a Tripletex Order that is synchronized into Wix.
+A new Wix Members will be created from a Tripletex Customer if it is connected to a Tripletex Order, or Orderline that is synchronized into Wix.

 Once a link between a Tripletex Customer and a Wix Members is established, it will keep in sync between the two systems, regardless of where it is edited.